-- 1. 138 kV Interconnection Substation.
-This will include a circuit breaker at high side of customer power transformer and protections as acceptable to NSPI.
+- 1. Replacement of the existing Interconnection Facility transformer with the new one with 138kV-34.5kV 54/72/90 MVA at the Interconnection Substation.
 An RTU to interface with NSPI's SCADA, with telemetry and controls as required by NSPI. - 2.
 Facilities to provide 0.95 leading and lagging power factor when delivering rated output at the HV terminals of the IC Substation Step Up Transformer when the voltage at that point is operating between 95 and 105 % of nominal. - 3.
 Centralized controls.
 These will provide centralized voltage set-point controls and are known as Farm Control Units (FCU).
 The FCU will control the 34.5 kV bus voltage and the reactive output of the machines.
 Responsive (fast-acting) controls are required.
 The controls will also include a curtailment scheme which will limit or reduce total output from the facility, upon receipt of a telemetered signal from NSPI's SCADA system. - 4.
 NSPI to have control and monitoring of reactive output of this facility, via the centralized controller.
 This will permit the NSPI Operator to raise or lower the voltage set-point remotely. - 5.
 Low voltage ride-through capability as per Appendix G to the Standard Generator Interconnection and Operating Agreement (GIA). - 6.
-Real-time monitoring (including a Remote Terminal Unit) of the interconnection facilities.

-7. Facilities for NSPI to execute high speed rejection of generation (transfer trip) if determined in SIS.
+Real-time monitoring (including a Remote Terminal Unit) of the interconnection facilities. - 7.
+Facilities for NSPI to execute high speed rejection of generation (transfer trip) if determined in SIS.